What can I expect in a session?

 Expanding your range of motion through various experiences in active movement, including assisted stretching and movement, or verbally guided explorations in movement as therapy.

-Increased awareness of your anatomy, movement patterns, posture, and alignment through kinesthetic sensing / Somatic Experience
+Increased awareness of your anatomy, movement patterns, posture, and alignment through kinesthetic sensing / Somatic Experience.
+Sessions in Somatic Movement Therapy would be in a space with room to move around.

 More information on Somatic Movement Therapy here.